PhilGreen-Dev/developer-guides/CONTRIBUTING.md

+---
+title: "Contributing to The Green Stack"
+layout: default
+nav_order: 2
+---

 # Contributing to The Green Stack

 First off, thank you for considering contributing to The Green Stack!
 It's people like you that make this project such a great resource for the developer community.